-As students' progress through the fifth and final level, they go from assuming more of the responsibilities of the diagnosis and treatment of their patients, to acting as the primary health care provider for their patients in the Teaching Clinic with a minimum of supervision or assistance and to recognize more serious illnesses that require referrals.
+This course covers primary, secondary, and specialty care responsibilities, treatment contraindications and complications, continuity of care, professional collaborations, follow-up care, and functional outcome measurements.
+As students' progress through the fifth and final level, they go from assuming more of the responsibilities of the diagnosis and treatment of their patients, to acting as the primary health care provider for their patients in the Teaching Clinic with a minimum of supervision or assistance.
+They will strengthen their ability to take into account special factors or symptoms that indicate potential risk to the patient and/or practitioner (such as AID's, hepatitis, diabetes), to modify standard approaches to therapy to match the patient's needs, and to recognize more serious illnesses that require referrals.

-Prerequisite: C401

-Credits/Hours: 3/90
+Prerequisite: C401 Credits/Hours: 3/90